JuleGrandis/Portfolio-II/README.md

-The frist commit was me basically doing things with the code to see if it works.
+The first commit was me basically doing things with the code to see if it works.
 I should've made more commits during this time to showcase what I've changed.

 What I did change on the first commit was: